Upgrading Redis for PCF

 New on-demand service instances are placed into the new service network, but existing on-demand service instances are not moved.
 If you need to move the data in on-demand Redis instances to a new service network, you must create a new instance, migrate the data manually, and delete the old instance.

-Similarly, changing the availability zone for an on-demand plan only applies to new on-demand instances and does not alter existing instances.
+Similarly, changing the availability zone (AZ) for an on-demand plan only applies to new on-demand instances and does not alter existing instances.

-When a new version of Redis is released, a new version of Redis for PCF is released soon after.
+When a new version of Redis is released, a new version of Redis for Pivotal PCF is released soon after.

 For more information about the Pivotal Cloud Foundry release policy, see Release Policy.